check icon Free Email Newsletter

 • Sanskrit, Pali, or Chinese documents are seldom used to construct these pages.
 Most information herein comes from primary resources from the Japanese tradition, temple visits, temple brochures, various dictionaries and guidebooks, museum publications (especially from Kyoto and Nara), and hundreds of web resources.
 I rely mainly on English and Japanese resources, but try to include Sanskrit, Chinese, and other spellings whenever possible for deity names, sutra titles, et. al. Credits for outside resources are listed above or below the text/image.
 Credits may also be viewed by holding the mouse momentarily over any specific image.
 About 50% of the photos are from outside sources, the rest are by me.

-• I am not “fluent” in Chinese or Japanese, but studied both in undergraduate and graduate school, and attended language schools in both China and Japan.
-Even so, I struggle often with obscure Buddhist terms and historical references.
-When comparing different translations of the same scripture or reference work, I sometimes modify the translation to suit my own interpretation.
+• I am not “fluent” in Chinese or Japanese, but studied both in undergraduate & graduate school, and attended language schools in both China & Japan.
+Even so, I struggle often with obscure Buddhist terms & historical references.
+When comparing different translations of the same sutra or reference work, I sometimes modify the translation to suit my own interpretation.
 Most of the translations at this site are not mine, however, and such translations are always identified in the credit.

 CAVEATS, APOLOGIES, WHAT THIS SITE “IS NOT”